SequoiaIT-Devs/honeypot-blocklist/README.md

 ## Overview

-This repository provides free blocklists compiled from our honeypot network.
-It contains IP addresses that have attempted unauthorized access, serving as a valuable resource for enhancing network security.
+This repository offers an integrated solution featuring a probe and client.
+Our blocklists, sourced from our honeypot network, are freely available.
+We provide a sync client for up-to-date protection and a probe tool for contributing new data.
+The blocklist contains IP addresses that have attempted unauthorized access on a honeypot probe, serving as a valuable resource for enhancing network security.

 ## Features